 Make your executive aware of the things you see them doing that you could do for them.
 “Can I save you some time by running those reports for you?”
 “As we plan for the next board meeting, would it make you more efficient if I handled XYZ?”
 “Would you like me to take the first crack at this presentation?”

 I always appreciate it when my team takes things off of my plate.
-Delegation makes things run smoother because everyone’s talents are utilized in the appropriate manner.
+Delegation makes things run smoother because everyone’s talents are utilized in an appropriate manner.
 It’s an opportunity for you to help your executive work more efficiently, too.

 Be Actively Engaged in Key Company Initiatives

 Pay attention to plans, projects, and programs that your executive is involved in or researching.
 Make it a point to scan the magazines, trade journals, and daily newspapers that come into your office.
 When you see information and resources related to the projects they are working on or key industry competitors, flag them before you put them in their inbox.
-This saves your executive time and energy in skimming the publications themselves, and shows you are engaged in what’s going on around the office.
+This saves your executive time and energy in skimming the publications themselves and shows you are engaged in what’s going on around the office.

 I used to spend about five to ten minutes a day doing this when I sorted the daily mail, or while I ate a quick lunch.
 It doesn’t have to consume hours of your day, and it’s very educational for you as well!